Here's a little nuts-and-bolts information about the club - how to contact us, who the officers are, and other good stuff.

 We maintain our own web site to provide information to club members, the astronomy market on the internet, and to attract new members.
 It is updated periodically with current information.
 Stop back often!

-Contact the webmaster at OAC Webmaster if you...
+Contact the webmaster (email@example.com) if you:

 For all other reasons contact the appropriate club officer.

-ARTICLE 1: NAME AND PURPOSE
+Article 1: NAME AND PURPOSE

 Sec.
 2: The purpose of the OAC shall be to provide astronomical education, recreation, and research opportunities to the members and the public.